eqbit/eqbit/README.md

 ## Hello World 👋
-As you might not expect, I'm a Software Engineer with over a decade of expirience🏄‍♂️.
+As you might not expect, I'm a Software Engineer🏄‍♂️.

 - 👉 also Freelancer, Entrepreneur
 - 💙 huge fan of Next.js and TypeScript